How to start setting up shipping options

 Can late delivery affect my seller performance?

 If buyers don’t get their orders within the estimated delivery time, they can open an Item not received case.
-As a result, you could receive a defect that may affect your seller performance.
+As a result, you could receive a defect that may affect your seller performance and your Item Not Received rate.

 However, late deliveries won’t impact your seller performance if you ship the item within your specified handling time period and can prove it with a scan of acceptance, and if you provide valid tracking information.
 If you have any concerns, you can check your seller level and service metrics in the Performance tab of Seller Hub.